CRModders/CRM-2/spec/revision-2/dir.md

         mods/
             embedded-mod.jar

+    client-overrides/
+        client-options.txt
+        config/
+            mod.config
+        mods/
+            embedded-client-mod.jar
     server-overrides/
         server-options.txt
         config/
             world-gen.config
         mods/
-            embedded-mod.jar
+            embedded-server-mod.jar
 ```

-You define your modpack metadata in the `pack.json`.
-Optionally, you can override some config and stuff using the `overrides` and `server-overrides` folders.
+You define your modpack metadata in the `pack.json`. \
+Optionally you can override config and stuff too.
+For that you can include either:
+- a `overrides` folder inside the zip.
+The contents of the overrides folder will be copied to the respective in game folders. \
+    NOTE: It applies to both the client and the server.

+- a `client-overrides` AND/OR a `server-overrides` folder \
-If there is no `server-overrides` folder, the `overrides` folder will be used for both the client and the server.
+    As the name suggests, `client-overrides` folder is used for client side overrides and `server-overrides` is used for server side.